ravibayyana/spacex/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Features Implemented
-- Displays Top 50 SpaceX Launch Information
+- Displays Recent 50 SpaceX Launch Information
 - Can filter by Launch Name
 - Can Sort by Launch Name and Date
 - Rocket detials can be view by clicking on the link